fermyon/developer/content/spin/v2/rust-components.md

 Handlers within a `Router` can be sync or async.
 Use `Router`'s "plain" methods (e.g. `get`, `post`) to assign synchronous handlers, and its "async" methods (e.g. `get_async`, `post_async`) for asynchronous handlers.
 You can mix sync and async handlers in the same `Router`, and can use `handle` or `handle_async` to invoke `Router` processing, regardless of whether invididual handlers are sync or async.

 > For further reference, see the [Spin SDK HTTP router](https://fermyon.github.io/rust-docs/spin/main/spin_sdk/http/struct.Router.html).

-## Granular Routing

-Granular routing allows for more precise control over the request-handling process.
-Based on the [routefinder](https://crates.io/crates/routefinder) crate, granular routing in Spin allows users to define dynamic routes where certain parts of the URL can change based on the input provided.
-A colon (`:`) precedes a variable segment in a URL.
-This segment captures part of the URL as a variable, which can be used in your route handler.
-For example, `/goodbye/:planet`.
-In this route, `:planet` is a variable segment.
-When a user accesses a URL like `/goodbye/mars`, the router matches this to the `/goodbye/:planet` pattern, and `mars` is captured as the value of `planet`.
-The `RouteMatch` for this request would include the handler associated with the pattern and a parameter map containing `planet: mars`; this parameter map is what your application uses to handle and subsequently process the request.

 ## Storing Data in Redis From Rust Components